beeauvin/folklore/readme.md

 # folklore

+> **⚠️ This TypeScript library is no longer maintained.**
+>
+> Folklore has been well-tested and should be reasonably safe to use in production, but no further
+> updates will be made.
+The library is feature-complete and stable at v0.5.0.

 Folklore provides two essential types for writing more reliable TypeScript: `Maybe` for handling optional values and `Result` for managing errors without exceptions.